stevencohn/OneMore/README.md

 * Merge pages, preserving formatting and position of outlines
 * Split current page into multiple pages
 * Sort pages, sections, or notebooks
-* Customize the tab color of sections beyond the set of colors provided by OneNote
 * Start and display a visual timer (Alt + F2) and insert the timer value (F2)
 * Toggle strikethrough text next to all completed/incompleted tags
 * Report number of words on the page or in the selected region